tycheng-sunny/ProgNum2026-AstroGame/README.md

 Welcome to the **Astronomy Game Project**! 🚀

-This repository is a project as part of the first-year programming course: *Introduction to Programming and Image Processing*.
+This repository is a project as part of the first-year programming course for Astronomy major.
 It features a collection of games developed by amazing first-year students at the [Kapteyn Astronomical Institute](https://www.rug.nl/research/kapteyn/?lang=en), University of Groningen (Netherlands).
 A full list of these creators is provided at the bottom of the page.

+Be patient that some games may take a while to load.
+Additionally, be kind, this is just an assignment for fun, and we hope you have fun! :-)

 ### Requirement